xrdocs/programmability/_tutorials/pyats-series-install-and-use-pyats.md

 ### Step 2: credentials

-**credentials** starts a list of credentials for this device. `default` will be checked first, if not specified otherwise in your script.
+**credentials** starts a list of credentials for this device. `username` and `password` are the credentials of your device.

+`default` will be checked first, if not specified otherwise in your script.
-`username` and `password` are the credentials of your device.
+{: .notice}

 ### Step 3: connection parameters

 `connections` starts a list of possible connections for the device.
 If not specified otherwise, pyATS will try to use the `vty` connection.
 You need to specify a protocol, the ip of the device, and the port.

 You could add many more connections, such as **NETCONF** or **RESTCONF**.
+{: .notice}

 Now that you have a testbed which works, let’s make your first pyATS python script.